EEN421/EEN421.github.io/_posts/2023-06-07-Purview-Sensitivity-Labels.md

 ![](/assets/img/SensitivityLabels/Encryption)_**

 # Assign Permissions:
 Only the users or groups you choose will be assigned permissions to use the content that has this label applied.
 You can choose from existing permissions (such as Co-Owner, Co-Author, and Reviewer) or customize them to meet your needs.
-Select ASSIGN PERMISSIONS, then + ADD USERS OR GROUPS
+Select **Assign permissions,** then **+ Add users or groups**

 ![](/assets/img/SensitivityLabels/AssignPermissions.png)